-The Nethercutt Museum in Sylmar displays a spectacular collection of over 120 antique, vintage, black iron and classic automobiles.
-This is one of the places that a surprisingly few people know about but is a MUST SEE (another "hidden gem," like The Mullin Automotive Museum in Oxnard).
+The Nethercutt Museum in Sylmar houses a spectacular collection of over 120 antique, vintage, black iron and classic automobiles.
+This is a place that a surprisingly few number people know about but is a MUST SEE (another "hidden gem," like The Mullin Automotive Museum in Oxnard).
 It is a truly gorgeous collection of cars, including numerous winners of the Pebble Beach Concours d’Elegance and other famed auto shows.

 Particularly eye opening to an auto novice like me is the sheer number of different car manufacturers on display that I'd never heard of, like Tucker, Simplex, Cord, REO, Maybah, Ruxton, Westinghouse, Pierce-Arrow, Moon etc as well as autos made by Daimler, Rolls Royce, Cadillac, Packard, Lincoln, Ford, Duesenberg, Oldsmobile, Bugatti and others.
 There is also huge number of hood ornaments, headlamps and other vintage paraphernalia on display.